carloscdante/barebones-6502/README.md

 - 0000 to 00FF is called "zero-page" and does something interesting (special addressing modes)
 - 0100 to 01FF is the stack (256 bytes of stack)
 - The last 6 bytes are also reserved and they HAVE to be programmed with the non-maskable interrupt handler at FFFA/B, the power on reset location at FFFC/D and the BRK/interrupt request handler at FFFE/F.
+- We have to emulate the registers.

+## The Program Counter

+The program counter is the pointer to the address that the CPU is executing the code for.
+Whatever address is in there will be the next instruction to be executed.